Eu-genio/BabelProgram/README.md

 Connected via: .env.local in frontend and CORS policy in backend.

-Version control: GitHub repo named BabelProgram.

 Hosting plan: Frontend will be deployed via AWS Amplify, backend via AWS App Runner or Elastic Beanstalk.

 Database (planned): Amazon RDS with EF Core integration.

-IDE: Visual Studio 2022 for backend, terminal/VSC for frontend.

-Project goal: Teachers can create profiles and teach English or other languages to students.